jdefez/laravel-csv/README.md

 ## Reading a Csv file

 This utility class does not take hold of any data.
-It simply provides an iterator that you can use to read your csv files.
+It simply provides an iterator you can use to read your csv files.

 ### Basic usage